abinit/abinit/doc/tutorial/paral_moldyn.md

 ## How to perform Molecular Dynamics calculations using parallelism

-This lesson aims at showing how to perform molecular dynamics with ABINIT using a parallel computer.
+This tutorial aims at showing how to perform molecular dynamics with ABINIT using a parallel computer.
 You will learn how to launch molecular dynamics calculation and what are the main input variables that govern convergence and numerical efficiency.